 where $\Delta m^2=m_2^2-m_1^2$, $\Delta\gamma=\gamma_2-\gamma_1$, $\bar{\gamma}=(\gamma_2+\gamma_1)/2$ and $\bar{m}^2=(m_2^2+m_1^2)/2$.

 Not all of these terms will contribute.
-Of the three terms with dependence on $1/p$ in (\ref{DeltaE-completo}), the last two (between parentheses) are negligible, mainly because of the potential $\phi$.
-Comparing all the sources of gravity that might have some effect here, as the Earth, the Sun, and larger scale structures such the Great Attractor ~\cite{Burstein,Kraan}, the last contributes most, imposing a practically constant potential $\phi\approx 3\times 10^{-5}$ ~\cite{Kenyon}, that is at least one order of magnitude more intense than the other sources~\cite{Halprin2}.
+Of the three terms with dependence on $1/p$ in (\ref{DeltaE-completo}), the last two ones are negligible, mainly because of the potential $\phi$.
+Comparing all the sources of gravity that might have some effect here, as the Earth, the Sun, and larger scale structures such the Great Attractor ~\citep{Burstein,Kraan}, the last contributes most, imposing a practically constant potential $\phi\approx 3\times 10^{-5}$ ~\citep{Kenyon}, that is at least one order of magnitude larger than the other ones~\citep{Halprin2}.
 Using the definition of $\gamma$ in (\ref{eq:gammaphi}) and other VEP tests already cited, then $\bar{\gamma}\cong 1$ with $\Delta \gamma<10^{-9}$.
-These statements assure that $\left(\bar{\gamma}\Delta m^2 + \bar{m}^2\Delta \gamma\right)<<\Delta m^2$, so that $\Delta E$ may be considered only as
+These statements assure that $\phi\left(\bar{\gamma}\Delta m^2 + \bar{m}^2\Delta \gamma\right)<<\Delta m^2$, so that $\Delta E$ may be considered only as

 \eq{ \Delta E &\cong& \frac{\Delta m^2}{2p} + 2p\ \phi\Delta \gamma , \\ &\equiv& \frac{\Delta_G}{2E} }

 where the usual consideration for neutrinos $p=E$ was used and $\Delta_G = \Delta m^2 + 4E^2\phi\Delta\gamma$ is defined as an effective mass scale.